Apply for an ITIN

 At least one document must contain your photograph.
 A current passport would meet all these requirements and is the only document you can submit on its own.
 Otherwise, you must send two documents.

 Many applicants have reported the IRS lost their passports or other valuable and hard-to-replace identification documents.
-Consider getting certified copies or using one of the application methods listed below, other than mail.
+Consider getting certified copies or using one of the application methods listed below, rather than mailing original identification documents to the IRS.

 Exceptions to the rule requiring original documents or certified copies include: